marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 There's a lot in there, so much so that big websites that need a lot of features (e.g. Smashing Magazine) are capable of relying heavily on Hugo.

-Also as much as Hugo looks satisfiable today, I'm under no illusions that it won't keep growing and changing in ways that would make me have to keep up with it every now and then.
+Also as much as Hugo looks satisfiable today, I'm not expecting that it won't keep growing and changing in ways that would make me have to keep up with it every now and then.

-I don't need any of that.
 I just need a parser that performs a one-off job of parsing the given markdown file.
 There is no benefit of bringing a GC-based language into this type of problem.

 I also wanted my website to use tech that I know will continue to work in the upcoming decades (my last requirement).
 There is virtually nothing that beats C